SiyaoIsHiding/questdb_test_debug/docs/SWE 261P Project Part 5 Testable Design and Mocking.md

 2. Overload the constructor of `IODispatcherLinux` so that a mock object of `Epoll` can be passed in.
 By overloading the constructor of the class, we allow a mock object to be passed in as a parameter to the constructor.
 The developer can isolate and test individual components of the code without needing to involve all the dependencies of the component being tested.

 3. Deleted the `final` modifier of `Epoll` class.
-Final classes are typically designed to provide specific behavior that cannot be altered by other classes, so creating a mock object that overrides the behavior of a final class can lead to unexpected results.
-Therefore, in order to create a mock object of `Epoll`, we delete the `final` modifier of it.
+As final class cannot be mocked, we suggest to delete the final modifier to make it testable.

 **Modified `IODispatcherLinux` class**